Mark Toth

 About me

-I am a Ph.D. student in economics at the University of Bonn.
+I am a Ph.D. candidate in economics at the University of Bonn.
 In my research, I explore the intersection of macroeconomics and spatial economics with a focus on housing markets.
 My approach is equally theoretical and empirical.
 Please find my CV here.

 Papers